fuzziqersoftware/resource_dasm/README.md

         game chooses what subset of it to use.

-### icon_unarchiver
+### icon_dearchiver

-icon_unarchiver unpacks the icons in an Icon Archiver (by Alessandro Levi Montalcini) archive to .icns.
+icon_dearchiver unpacks the icons in an Icon Archiver (by Alessandro Levi Montalcini) archive to .icns.

 ### Game map generators